mwbusiness104/mwbusiness104/README.md

 ### My Background
-Currently a third-year student at The Ohio State University's Max M. Fisher College of Business, committed to ongoing personal and academic development.
-Dedicated to attaining a Bachelor of Science Degree in Information Systems, emphasizing continuous learning and skill enhancement.
-Intrigued by the technology sector, particularly Cybersecurity, and eager to gain comprehensive expertise and practical skills for future career endeavors.
+I'm a third-year student at The Ohio State University's Max M. Fisher College of Business, pursuing a B.S. degree in Business Information Systems.
+My interests lie at the intersection of business and technology, with a particular focus in Cybersecurity.
+I'm driven by a strong desire to build a solid foundation of knowledge and skills to support my career ambitions.
+I'm eager to expand my network and enthusiastic about discovering the opportunities that lie ahead.

 ### Fun Facts
 - gg